 Dennis Cabrera was career Air Force and "involuntarily" transferred into the 44th Missile Wing at Ellsworth Air Force Base in 1974.
 After graduation from college as a member of the Reserve Officer Training Corps (ROTC) in 1967, Cabrera entered the U.S. Air Force in the Accounting and Finance field.
 Once in South Dakota, Cabrera was assigned to the 67th Strategic Missile Squadron for the first two years as a Missile Combat Crew Commander, then transferring to the wing staff as an Emergency War Order (EWO) instructor for his final two years.
 He remained with the U.S. Air Force until his retirement in 1991.

 Craig Manson graduated from the Air Force Academy in the mid-1970s.
 From 1976 until 1978 he was assigned to the 44th Missile Wing at Ellsworth Air Force Base.
 His initial assignment was as a missileer in the 66th Strategic Missile Squadron.
 After a year, he became an instructor in the training division of the Operations Directorate.
 As the Assistant Chief of Unit Proficiency Training he worked with a team of officers that was responsible for training missileers in various aspects of the weapon system.
 In 1978, Mr. Manson left missile operations to attend law school.
 He then helped found the Air and Space Law Program at the Air Force Academy.
-At the time of this interview, Mr. Manson was the Assistant Secretary of Fish and Wildlife and Parks for the United States Fish and Wildlife Service.
+At the time of this interview, Mr. Manson was the Assistant Secretary of Fish and Wildlife and Parks for the United States Department of the Interior.

 Wendy McNiel grew up in Wyoming and attended the University of Wyoming where she joined the ROTC program.
 After completing college, she joined the Air Force.
 She was assigned to the 44th Missile Wing at Ellsworth Air Force Base from February 1991 to December 1992.
 She worked in the 67th Strategic Missile Squadron as a missileer.
 She eventually became an instructor training missileers.
 In late 1992 she was reassigned to F.E.
 Warren Air Force Base in Cheyenne, Wyoming.
 At the time of this interview Ms. McNiel lived in Waco, Texas.